Prabhat2Space/C-DSA/Day1/DAY1.md

 Marks at 5: 95

 ```
-## Code2 : Demonstrates the usage of const keyword in C programming
+## Code2 : Demonstrates the usage of const keyword in C
 ```c
 #include<stdio.h>
 //const helps in storing values that are not intended to be modified.
 It will be unchangable and readonly.